The Infratemporal Fossa

-The maxillary artery (terminal branch of the external carotid artery) travels through the infratemporal fossa.
-Within the fossa, it gives rise to the middle meningeal artery, which travels into the cranial cavity via the foramen spinosum.
-Clinically this is important as a site of traumatic bleed as the middle meningeal passes underneath the pterion.
+The maxillary artery, the terminal branch of the external carotid artery, travels through the infratemporal fossa.
+Within the fossa, it gives rise to the middle meningeal artery, which passes through the superior border via the foramen spinosum.

-The pterygoid venous plexus is directly connected to the cavernous sinus, and drains the eye and its locality.
-Infections of the skin and eye socket are able to track back into the plexus, and on up into the cavernous sinus where meningitis is a substantial risk.
-Other veins in the fossa include the maxillary vein and middle meningeal vein, both of which you might expect.
+The pterygoid venous plexus is directly connected to the cavernous sinus and drains the eye.
+Infections of the skin and eye socket are able to track back into this plexus within the fossa and up into the cavernous sinus, making meningitis is a substantial risk.
+Other veins in the fossa include the maxillary vein and middle meningeal vein.